cartesi/docs/docs/compute/drives.md

 For example, our first Hello World tutorial does exactly that, passing no drives to the `instantiate` call and always obtaining `"Hello World!"` as an output.

-In order to specify input drives to the machine, one should start by looking at the `Drive` structure defined in `DescartesInterface.sol`:
+In order to specify input drives to the machine, one should start by looking at the `Drive` structure defined in `CartesiComputeInterface.sol`:

 ```javascript
 struct Drive {